Inferring Pitch from Coarse Spectral Features: Synthetic stimuli

-In order to simulate the settings in human voice, we generate 60 \textit{five-second} long audio files for each kind of stimuli.
-Then they are divided into training/test set with an 80/20 split.
+In order to simulate the settings in human voice, we generate 60 five-second long audio files for each kind of stimuli, resulting in five minutes worth of synthetic data for each mechanism.
+Then they are divided into training/test set with an 80/20 split as well.
 All the other experimental settings, including features, model, and the task, are the same as described in Section~\ref{sec:method}.